A-Klaber/project_fin/README.md

 ## Preliminary data
 ### Week 2
 ![Prelim](QuickDBD_EV.png)
-- each memeber contributed to the selection of topic and searching for data
+- Each memeber contributed to the selection of topic and searching for data
-- all members participated and helped each other in multiple roles.
+- All members participated and helped each other in multiple roles.
-- communication is maintained on slack
+- Communication is maintained on slack
 #### technology
-- data cleaning and analysis will be done via Jupyter
+- Data cleaning and analysis will be done via Jupyter
-- database will be hosted on aws
+- Database will be hosted on aws
-- final graphs will be completed using tableau and google
+- Final graphs will be completed using tableau and google

 #### Preliminary Google slides Presentation